Integration of Master Planning with Design

 Preliminary Engineering

-Fluor Daniel Preliminary Engineering Design Methodology for Control Systems
+Preliminary Engineering Design Practices for Control Systems

-Fluor Daniel Preliminary Engineering Methodology for Process Facilitites
+Preliminary Engineering Practices for Process Facilitites

 Detail Engineering

-Fluor Daniel Detail Engineering Methodology for Process Facilitites
+Detail Engineering Procedures for Facilitites

 Construction

-Fluor Daniel Construction Methodology for Process Facilitites
+Construction Practices for Process Facilitites

 Operations

-Client Operations Procedures
+Client Operations and Maintenance Practices

 Although formats of each of the three architecture components (Facilities, People and Information Systems) vary, the intent is the same: to provide a coherent and coordinated representation of the enterprise during that phase.
 It is also true for all three architecture components, that additional detail is added in each sucessive phase by building on the information defined in the previous phase.
+Late information or decisions will result in rework, increased costs and delays.

 Pera_Activities.gif - 19758 Bytes